veracity/veracity-documentation/sections/servicebus/servicebus.md

  }
  ```

-### How to get connection strings

-In the Developer portal, you can check connection strings for the service bus and then save them to your key vault for later use.
-To do so, create a Domain Event Management resource and connect it to your Veracity Service in Developer.

 ### Events you can listen to

 When you create a Domain Evement Management resource, you choose the service about which you want to get notifications, and you choose the type of notifications you want to subscribe to.